Jaguar XJ (X350): X356 (2005 facelift)

-The facelifted X350 debuted in 2005 for the model year 2006 with a revised front grille and with slightly redesigned front fenders.
-Some vehicle electronics systems have been updated.
+The facelifted X350 debuted in 2005 for the model year 2006, with a revised front grille, deleted mid-door trim and slightly redesigned front fenders.
+Some vehicle electronics systems were updated.

 Trim levels

 X358 (2007 facelift)

 The facelifted X350 debuted in February 2007 for the model year 2008 with a revised front grille and front bumper assembly featuring a prominent lower grille.
-A Jaguar emblem within the grille replaced the previous bonnet-mounted bonnet ornament.
+A Jaguar emblem within the grille replaced the previous bonnet-mounted ornament.

 The front lights were revised and door mirrors incorporated side repeaters.
-The front wings had prominent faux side vents, and the side sills, rear bumper and taillights were revised.
+The front wings had prominent faux side vents, and the side sills, rear bumper, and taillights were revised.
 The interior featured redesigned front seats.